paketo-buildpacks/tini/README.md

 The buildpack installs tini onto the `$PATH` which makes it available for subsequent buildpacks and/or the final container image.

-## Caveat

-As of now, the buildpack provides a hard-coded binary and the dependency does not get updated when there are new releases of Tini.

 ## Integration

 The Tini CNB provides `tini` as a dependency.
 Downstream